Lazersquid/vSlide/README.md

 https://github.com/Lazersquid/vSlide/raw/master/Builds/vSlide_v.1.1.zip
 - Unzip the downloaded vSlide build
 - Run the executable and click the instructions tab at the top
+- Bind your collective to the vJoy device using the explanation below

 Remove vSlide
 -